The ghosts in 80s horror movie Poltergeist aren’t just for scares. They’re a way of looking at family, childhood – and what comes after death.

 Growing up is hard to do, a truth that cinema, literature and society returns to time and again.
 Poltergeist’s haunting builds on this same metaphor.

-In Poltergeist, it’s 5-year-old Carol Anne (Heather O’Rourke) who attracts ghosts, while schoolgirl Dana (Dominique Dunne) attracts openly lecherous builders.
+In Poltergeist, it’s 5-year-old Carol Anne (Heather O’Rourke) who attracts ghosts, while older sis Dana (Dominique Dunne) attracts openly lecherous builders.
 Incidentally, this latter scene may have passed without note at the time, but is downright creepy now.

 Yet it’s not just the children who must grow up.
 Parents Diane (JoBeth Williams) and Steve (Craig T. Nelson) are themselves still adolescents who smoke pot and jump on the bed.
 Diane in particular has a lot of growing up to do on-screen.